amedama41/docxbuilder/README.rst

      - Specify a section level.
 Before each sections which level is larger than or equal to this option value, a page break is inserted.
      - ``0``.
 No page break is inserted.
+   * - docx_pagebreak_before_file
+     - Specify a section level.
+Before each first content of file which appears in section level larger than or equal to this option value, a page break is inserted.
+     - ``0``.
+No page break is inserted.
    * - docx_pagebreak_after_table_of_contents
      - Specify a section level.
 After each table of contents which appears in section level larger than or equal to this option value,